Moeed1mdnzh/virtual-rps/README.md

 python liteConverter.py
 ```
 ### Play
-Eventually you can play the game using the following command
+Eventually you can play the game using the following command.
 ```python
 python main.py
 ```